A sympathetic compilation of last breaths, last wants, and last moments from humanity's most imaginative artists.

 Roiphe draws information from Sontag's son, her partner, Annie Leibovitz, and her friends.
 It culminates in this: Susan didn't want to be alone.
 Roiphe uses the words fierce and ferocity to describe Sontag's attitude.
 And yet, dying from untreatable cancer, Sontag was very much alone.

 Her room looks like an operating theater.
-In order to protect her radically suppressed immune system, everyone who enters wears a robe, a mask, gloves.
+In order to protect her radically suppressed immune system, everyone who enters wears a robe, a mask, and gloves.
 There is a layer of plastic, or paper, of rubber, between her and everyone else.

 To die thus, without touch or contact, how did that affect Sontag?